Equity Release

 Lifetime Mortgage

 In its simplest form this is a mortgage that is usually repayable when the applicant dies, goes into long-term care or leaves the house.
-The applicant borrows against the value of the house to produce a lump sum that they can then utilise as they wish.
-There are some variations of this scheme and new products in relation to this become available all the time as others are withdrawn from market; you should discuss what may be available with your independent financial adviser.
+The applicant borrows against the value of the house to produce a lump sum.
+They can utilise the lump sum as they wish.
+Variations of this scheme do happen as new products become available, and others are withdrawn from the market.
+It’s best you discuss what is available to you with an independent financial adviser.

 Some types of this product are known as: